Minami no Teiō

 (ミナミの帝王, Minami no Teiō) is a Japanese manga series written by Dai Tennōji and illustrated by Rikiya Gō.
-It has been serialized in Nihon Bungeisha's Weekly Manga Goraku since 1992.
-It is one of the longest manga series, with 185 volumes published by October 2025.
+It has been serialized in Nihon Bungeisha's Weekly Manga Goraku from 1992 to 2026.
+It is one of the longest manga series, with 188 volumes published.
 It has been adapted into several live-action films, including original videos and two television films and also into two original video animations.

+Premise

+Set in Osaka Minami, the story follows Ginjiro Manda (萬田銀次郎), a ruthless loan shark who charges ten percent interest every ten days.
+Feared as the "Demon of Minami", Manda is uncompromising in his collection methods and is infamous for pursuing those who flee.

 Media

+Manga

+Written by Dai Tennōji and illustrated Rikiya Gō, Minami no Teiō started it serialization in Nihon Bungeisha's Weekly Manga Goraku in 1992.
+It finished after 34 years in the magazine on 27 February 2026.
+Nihon Bungeisha released its first tankōbon volume on 16 March 1992.
+The 188th and last volume was released on 9 April 2026.